sourander/kamk-cookiecutters/project/{{cookiecutter.containing_folder}}/docs/docs/guides/vision.md

 ## Why not simply start coding?

 Human communication is error-prone.
 The vision and scope document is a way to ensure that everyone is mostly on the same page.
 Note that there will always be room for misunderstandings and someone will end up asking for alterations later on.
 For this, a company has to develop their own business requirements change management process; this will include a way to propose and approve changes to the vision and scope document as well as any other document.
+You can compare this to the [RFC process in the IETF](https://www.ietf.org/standards/rfcs/).

 Notice that the process of gathering requirements **might actually include coding and rapid prototyping!** This all depends on the project and the team and the chosen development methodology.